LeonardoGuevara/mesapro/README.md

 * If the robot is in `"logistics"` operation, inside polytunnels, and is performing actions to move towards a human, the robot must stop immediately if the human motion label turns into `"moving"` or if the human orientation label is not `"facing_the_robot"`.

 # How to use de MeSAPro code:
-INSTALL DEPENDENCIES:
+PREREQUISITES:

 The mesapro package requires the following dependencies in order to be used in the Thorvald robots:

 1. Install ROS Melodic following the steps shown [here](http://wiki.ros.org/melodic/Installation/Ubuntu).
-2. Clone the LCAS/RASberry repository and install of the dependencies.
-The RASberry repository contains the necessary packages to interface with the Thorvald robots and to make them navigate autonomously:
+2. Clone the LCAS/RASberry repository and install all the dependencies.
+This repository contains the necessary packages to interface with the Thorvald robots and to make them navigate autonomously:
 ```
 cd ~/<workspace name>/src
 git clone --recursive https://github.com/LCAS/RASberry.git
 cd ~/<workspace name>/
 rosdep install --from-paths src --ignore-src -r -y
 ```
 replace `<workspace name>` with your actual workspace name (the default name used in the Thorvald robots is `rasberry_ws`).
 Note that the RASberry repository is private, so make sure you have access to it.
-3. Clone the OpenPose repository:
-Clone the P
+A detailed installation guideline can be found [here](https://github.com/LCAS/RASberry/wiki/RASberry-Setup).
+3. Clone the [CMU-Perceptual-Computing-Lab/openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose.git) repository into the directory `~/<workspace name>/src`.
+This repository contains the so-called Openpose framework used to extract human skeleton features based on RBD images.
+Make sure to download and install the OpenPose prerequisites for your particular operating system (e.g. cuda, cuDNN, OpenCV, Caffe, Python).
+Follow the instructions shown [here](https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/installation/0_index.md).
+4. Clone the [LCAS/people-detection](https://github.com/LCAS/people-detection.git) repository into the directory `~/<workspace name>/src`.
+This repository contatins a LiDAR based leg detector.
+This repository is also private, so make sure you have access to it and follow the installation instructions shown [here](https://github.com/LCAS/people-detection.git).
+5. Clone the flir_module_driver repository into the directory `~/<workspace name>/src`.
+This repository contains the drivers to interface with FLIR lepton cameras.
+6. Clone the [IntelRealSense/realsense-ros](https://github.com/IntelRealSense/realsense-ros) repository into the directory `~/<workspace name>/src`.
+This repository contains the necessary packages for using Intel RealSense cameras (D400 series SR300 camera and T265 Tracking Module) with ROS.
+Follow the installation instructions shown [here] (https://github.com/IntelRealSense/realsense-ros)
+7. Clone the [ds4_driver](https://github.com/naoki-mizuno/ds4_driver) repository into the directory `~/<workspace name>/src`.
+This repository contains the drivers to interface with a Ps4 joystick (this is only used for simulation purposes).
+To install it correctly, make sure you follow the instructions shown [here](https://github.com/naoki-mizuno/ds4_driver)
+8. Clone the [ros_numpy](https://github.com/eric-wieser/ros_numpy.git) repository into the directory `~/<workspace name>/src`.
+This repository contains a tools for converting ROS messages to and from numpy arrays.
+9. Clone the [LCAS/topological_navigation](https://github.com/LCAS/topological_navigation) repository into the directory `~/<workspace name>/src`.
+This repository contains the basic packages used for the topological navigation of Thorvald robots.
+10. Install [rosserial_arduino](http://wiki.ros.org/rosserial_arduino/Tutorials/Arduino%20IDE%20Setup) to allows your Arduino to be a full fledged ROS node which can directly publish and subscribe to ROS messages.
+Follow the installation instructions shown [here](http://wiki.ros.org/rosserial_arduino/Tutorials/Arduino%20IDE%20Setup).
-3. Finally, clone the mesapro repository, build and source the workspace:
+11. Finally, clone the mesapro repository, and make sure to build and source the workspace:
 ```
 cd ~/<workspace name>/src
 git clone https://github.com/LeonardoGuevara/mesapro.git